Daniel-Abrecht/dpa-image-builder/README.md

 I currently do the second stage bootstraping and the final setup on the board, and it takes forever.
 There is still a lot to do.

+# Required packages & programs

+You need the following packages for this to work:
+ * make
+ * gcc,
+ * gcc-aarch64-linux-gnu,
+ * gcc-arm-none-eabi
+ * libext2fs-dev (a newer, renamed version of e2fslibs-dev, if you use devuan ascii, it's in ascii-backports)
+ * libtar-dev
+ * bison
+ * flex
+ * device-tree-compiler
+ * comerr-dev
+ * jq
+ * uidmap

+For flashing the image, you'll also need uuu.
+You can get uuu from https://source.puri.sm/Librem5/mfgtools Just make sure uu is in your path when flashing the image.
+I've just copied the built binaries to /usr/local: `cp uuu/uuu /usr/local/bin/; cp libuuu/libuuu* /usr/local/lib/;`

 ## Usage

 Everithing in this repo is designed to work without root.
 I haven't testet if it even works when run as root.